alidcast/vuency/docs/articles/core-concepts/TaskFlow.md

 With `.flow('drop')`, repeat calls are dropped and ignored.

 Think of this as the "favor the first born" scheduling policy.
-After the first instance, all other demands during the same period of time are dropped, garbage collected, and forever forgotten.
+It's useful when all instances are equally important but you only need one instance to run to completion during the same span of time.

-In the demo below, notice how once the first instance starts running, any repeat calls during the same time period are dropped and never waited on or fired.
+In the demo below, notice how once the first instance starts running, any other calls during the same time period are dropped never waited on or fired.

 <div class="showcase">
   <ConcurrencyTimeline flow="drop" />
 </div>

 #### Restart

-With `flow('restart')`, repeat calls cause any ongoing operations to be canceled and a new instance is started in its favor.
+With `flow('restart')`, repeat calls cause any ongoing operations to be canceled and in favor of the newest instance of the operation.

 Think of this as the "favor the youngest child" scheduling policy.
-If new instances are created during the span of time, any older ones still alive are canceled, removed, garbage collected, forever forgotten.
+It's useful when the most recent call is the most important, for example if it holds newer data that renders the previous call useless, so you don't need the older ones to keep running.

-In the example below, notice how if you try to run another task instance, the previously running instance is canceled while the new instance is started.
+In the example below, notice how if a new instance is created during the same span of time, the older, ongoing instance is immediately canceled.

-// TODO fix bugs

 <div>
   <ConcurrencyTimeline flow="restart" />